 US cargoes from the new PE plants have started trickling into the Chinese market since last year, but these are mostly spot volumes from traders.
 The offers included metallocene linear low density PE (MLLDPE), high density PE (HDPE) film and HDPE BM (blow-moulding) grades – most of them were off-specifications, according to Chinese distributors.

 For the whole of 2017, imports of US PE surged by 46.9% to 580,000 tonnes, accounting for 4.9% of China’s total PE imports, based on official data.
 The bulk of the cargoes flowed into China in the first quarter of 2017 as the arbitrage window for US sellers was opened in the last three months of the previous year.

+There are limited US PE volumes that go to contract customers in China but this could change.
 PE consumption in China is growing at an average annual rate of 8-10%.
-In 2017, it stood at 27.4m tonnes, representing a growth of 10.9% from the previous year, much faster than the country’s 6.9% GDP expansion.
+In 2017, it stood at 27.4m tonnes, an increase of 10.9% from the previous year, much faster than the country’s 6.9% GDP expansion.